 The final two layers of the Group Replication plugin architecture are the Group Communication System (GCS) API, and an implementation of a Paxos-based group communication engine.
 The GCS API is a high level API that abstracts the properties required to build a replicated state machine (see Section 17.1, “Group Replication Background”).
 It therefore decouples the implementation of the messaging layer from the remaining upper layers of the plugin.
-The group communication engine handles communications with the members of the replication group (shown at the bottom of the figure).
+The group communication engine handles communications with the members of the replication group.